sframe-wg/sframe/draft-omara-sframe.md

 Adding a digital signature to each encrypted frame will be an overkill, instead we propose adding signature over multiple frames.

-The signature is calculated by contatenating the authentication tags of the frames that the sender wants to authenticate (in reverse sent order) and signing it with the signature key.
+The signature is calculated by concatenating the authentication tags of the frames that the sender wants to authenticate (in reverse sent order) and signing it with the signature key.
 Signature keys are exchanged out of band along the secret keys.

 ~~~~~
 Signature = Sign(Key, AuthTag(Frame N) || AuthTag(Frame N-1) || ...|| AuthTag(Frame N-M))